sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-01.md

 This solution is initially organized with the following three projects.

-- **BankingServices** this service layer encapsulates the core banking functionality for our application.
+- **BankingServices** this project provides a data service layer for core the banking functionality for our application.
-- **ChatAPI** is the backend service layer for this solution.
-It exposes endpoints that are called by our frontend Angular app and wraps all of the functionality we are going to be implementing in this workshop.
+- **ChatAPI** this project wraps backend service layer for this solution.
+It exposes REST endpoints that are called by our frontend Angular app.
-- **ChatInfrastructure** is the core for this solution.
+- **ChatInfrastructure** is the backend service layer itself.
 It provides the core wrappers for the underlying Azure Services and the Semantic Kernel Agent Framework and defines interfaces for each of the major service layers.
 Within this project the key entry point for the ChatAPI service above is the *ChatService*.
 All user interaction enters and leaves through this service.
 - **Common** provides components that are shared across the entire solution including entity models, configuration, helpers as well as exception handling and debugging.

 Here is what the structure of this solution appears like in Visual Studio.
 Spend a few moments to familiarize yourself with the structure as it will help you navigate as we go through the activities.